khushiraheja369-ui/khushiraheja369-ui/README.md

 ---

 ## 👩‍💻 About Me
-- 🎓 CSE Undergraduate at Chandigarh University
 - 🤖 Passionate about Artificial Intelligence & Automation
 - 🌌 Deep interest in Space Science & Intelligent Space Technologies
 - 🧠 Love building communities, systems & impactful projects

 ---

 ## 🚀 What I'm Working On